pboyer/LilOpt/README.md

 LilOpt is a C++, header-based non-linear least squares template library.
 Think of it as a light-weight, general multi-dimensional optimization library.
 LilOpt provides Levenberg-Marquardt and Gauss-Newton solvers - both industry standard.

-### Current status

-LilOpt is undergoing major changes.
-Expect the API to change rapidly.

 ### Future work